eternalgarden/rzeka/README.md

 > 📜 Final subscriber - consumes streams and produces nothing.

-Use for final effects: rendering, audio, persistence, etc. Other publishing/transforming rzeka methods will already work on their own even if the final `.Weave()` subscriber is not active yet (todo: is this worth mentioning?).
+Use for final effects: rendering, audio, persistence, etc. Other publishing/transforming rzeka methods will already work on their own even if the final `.Weave()` subscriber is not active yet.

 **Single stream:**
 ```csharp